open-pioneer/trails-starter/docs/BestPractices.md

 ### Services are not started

 Only referenced services will be constructed.
-If you do not provide any interfaces, or if you are never referenced (either by the UI or by another service), your service will not be started.
+If a service does not provide any interfaces, or if the service is never referenced (either by the UI or by another service), the service will not be started.

 ### Hot reloading with \[jt\]sx-Files and side effects